Grooming Your Pet at Home

 BATHS: CATS

 • Make the experience as calming as possible by collecting your cat shampoo, towel, brush, and tub ahead of time.
-Bathe cats in a tub-like container filled halfway (instead of in the bathtub, which may be intimidating in size).
+Bathe cats in a tub-like container filled halfway (instead of in the bathtub, which might be intimidating in size).

 • Wash and rinse only the affected area if possible and then towel-dry.

-• If you have another feline in your household, they may react adversely to the changed scent of your bathed cat.
+• If you have another feline in your household, they might react adversely to the changed scent of your bathed cat.
 Keep the two separated until the washed cat is entirely dry to allow them to return to their natural scent.

 NAILS: DOGS